The girls soccer team is preparing for their game against Mooresville on September 16th by maintaining a united front and prioritizing teamwork.

 “We’ve been doing a lot of passing drills during practice.
 Also, a huge focus this year so far has been teamwork,” Lukins said.

-Practicing drills like this will help them properly prepare for games.
-Teamwork being a huge focus will set them up for a supportive environment, which is always key on sports teams.
-Freshman Bryn Shotts, right wing, explained the struggles of getting used to working with a new team.
+Teamwork being a huge focus could set them up for a supportive environment.
+Shotts explained the struggles of getting used to working with a new team.

 “It’s definitely harder to be on the high school team because they all know each other better and have already had chances to connect,” Shotts said.